 When I entered an undergraduate program in physics, I found that just 20% of my peers were women.
 (I went to school in Canada, but stats are similar in the US.)
 Black people are even more underrepresented in the field: about 5% of physics undergraduate degrees in the US are awarded to African Americans.

-My lab partner referred to another member of our group as a “bimbo” when she got an answer wrong.
 As a woman, I encountered subtle behaviors that slowly chipped away at my resolve: a lab partner who referred to another member of our group as a “bimbo” when she got an answer wrong, or loud conversations in the student lounge referencing graphic titles of porn movies.

 Two big stories in 2015 underscored academia’s continued determination to keep women and minorities on the margins of science.
 Reports circulated that University of California, Berkeley professor Geoff Marcy, a preeminent astronomer, had sexually harassed students for decades, while Berkeley allegedly ignored the complaints.
 Subtext: women are not respected here.
 Meanwhile, others in the Berkeley astronomy community fought, with derogatory language, to win support for building a telescope on a sacred Hawaiian mountaintop.
 Subtext: minorities are not respected here either.

-UC Berkeley professor Geoff Marcy sexually harassed students for decades, while Berkley ignored the complaints.
 The solution to these problems isn’t for schools, businesses and companies to patronize girls and women by putting microscopes and beakers in pink stickers—or even to circulate inspirational stories of women like Ada Lovelace and Marie Curie.
 Instead, we need to start dealing with sexism and racism head-on.

 In a study of 7,505 high school students, Geoff Potvin, a researcher at Florida International University, measured the effect of a handful of common interventions on students’ interest in physics: single-sex classes; having role models including women physics teachers, women guest speakers, and women who made contributions to the field; and discussing the problem of underrepresentation itself.
 Of these efforts, only the last one succeeded in making high-school women more interested in pursuing a career in the physical sciences.